 We have built the Health, Demography and Quality of Life program around four action areas, which will continuously be developed as the program is progressing.

-The Bridging Nordic Data Initiative will run from 2018 to 2021.
-The aim of the initiative is to find solutions on how to bridge Nordic health data and personal data for utilization in the Nordic health ecosystems.
-The first step will be to discuss, elaborate and anchor the above vision.
-Planned activities:
+Finding solutions on how to bridge Nordic health data and personal data for utilization in the Nordic health ecosystems.

-Prevention and Healthy Patient will run from 2018 to 2021.
-This action area will focus on value-based health care, prepare for the development of solutions using personal health data and increase the involvement of the patient in the treatment to ensure quality of life.
-Activities will be planned during 2019.
+Focussing on value-based health care and preparing for the development of solutions using personal health data and increase the involvement of the patient in the treatment to ensure quality of life.

-Healthy Cities will run from 2018 to 2021.
-Through this action area, we aim to improve health and quality of life for Nordic citizens by creating a healthy supportive environment based on innovative solutions.
-Planned activities:
+Improving health and quality of life for Nordic citizens by creating a healthy supportive environment based on innovative solutions.

-Value Chain Collaboration is expected to run from 2018 to 2021 and is a contribution to boost exports of Nordic solutions, strengthen Nordic export networks and create value chain collaborations at markets with high potential for Nordic solutions.
-Planned activities:
+A contribution to boost exports of Nordic solutions, strengthen Nordic export networks and create value chain collaborations at markets with high potential for Nordic solutions.